 After the class has completed the exercise, ask students to reflect on what they have mapped and read.
 Were they surprised by any of the data?
 Which numbers were the most striking?
 How does the data compare to what they expected to see?

 Ask students about the countries they shaded.
-What do students know about the current situation in countries that are the greatest sources of refugees and IDPs, such as Syria, Afghanistan, Colombia, and Iraq?
+What do students know about the current situation in countries that are the greatest sources of refugees and IDPs, such as Syria, Colombia, Democratic Republic of Congo, and Afghanistan?
 Why might such large numbers of people be leaving their homes in these places?

 Ask students about the top host countries and countries with the most asylum applications.
 Why might refugees go to these countries?
 Encourage students to look at the location of these countries on the map.
 How does location affect where refugees go?
 What might be other reasons that so many refugees end up in these countries?
 What responsibility do these countries have for protecting refugees?